ltelab/disdrodb/docs/source/readers.rst

 You can have a preliminary look on how the readers looks like by exploring the `DISDRODB.l0.readers directory <https://github.com/ltelab/disdrodb/tree/main/disdrodb/l0/readers>`_

-The function ``available_readers`` returns a dictionary with all readers currently available within DISDRODB.
+The function ``available_readers`` returns a dictionary with all readers available within DISDRODB.
 By specifying the ``data_sources`` argument, only the readers for the specified data sources are returned.

 .. code-block:: python